MPh-py/MPh/ReadMe.md

 ﻿Python scripting interface for Comsol Multiphysics®.

-[Comsol][comsol] is a commercial software application that is widely used in science and industry alike for research and development.
-It excels in modeling almost any (multi-)physics problem by solving the governing set of partial differential equations via the finite-element method.
+[Comsol][comsol] is a commercial software application that is widely used in science and industry for research and development.
+It excels at modeling almost any (multi-)physics problem by solving the governing set of partial differential equations via the finite-element method.
 It comes with a modern graphical user interface to set up simulation models and can be scripted from Matlab® or via its native Java API.

 This library brings the dearly missing power of Python to the world of Comsol — at least on Windows (for now).
 It leverages the universal